topo-gps/ios-manual/en/main/your_location.rst

 By dragging the handles on the right hand side the order of the elements can be modified.

-By tapping 'Displayed coordinate types' the displayed coordinate types can be set so that only coordinate systems which are of interested to you are displayed.
+By tapping 'Displayed coordinate types' the :ref:`displayed coordinate types can be set <sec-settings-coordinates>` so that only coordinate systems which are of interested to you are displayed.

 .. _ss-current-location-save: